kovidgoyal/kitty/docs/file-transfer-protocol.rst

     → action=file id=someid file_id=f1 name=/some/path
     ...

+The client must not send requests for directories and absolute symlinks.
-The terminal emulator replies with the data for the files, as a sequence of ``data`` commands each with a chunk of data no larger than ``4096`` bytes, for each file (the terminal emulator should send the data for one file at a time)::
+The terminal emulator replies with the data for the files, as a sequence of ``data`` commands each with a chunk of data no larger than ``4096`` bytes, for each file (the terminal emulator must send the data for one file at a time)::